Bobby Witt Jr. Player Props: Royals vs. Rangers

 Bobby Witt Jr. At The Plate

-- Witt Jr. has two home runs and three walks while batting .143.
+- Witt Jr. has two home runs and four walks while batting .158.

-- This season, Witt Jr. has recorded at least one hit in three of 10 games (30.0%), and had multiple hits twice.
+- In four of 11 games this season (36.4%), Witt Jr. has reached base via hit, and that includes multiple hits twice.

-- In 10 games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of 11 games played this year, and in 4.8% of his plate appearances.

-- Witt Jr. has driven in a run in three games this year (30.0%), including one multiple-RBI game.
+- In three games this season, Witt Jr. has picked up an RBI, with more than one RBI once.

-- He has scored in three of 10 games so far this season.
+- He has scored in four games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.